ioccc-src/winner/2015/howe/README.md

 ### Description

 This is a functioning micro diff tool using an [O(NP) algorithm][Wu+89], compared to the older [O(ND) difference algorithm][Mye86] used by some versions of diff.
 Its output is based on the default diff(1) output described by POSIX and [The Open Group Base Specifications][SUSV7].
 The output is suitable for use with patch(1).

 The -d option simply writes the edit distance between file1 and file2.

 ### Observations

-The FNV1a hash is a little slow compared to the trival hash GNU Diff uses.
+The FNV1a hash is a little slow compared to the trivial hash GNU Diff uses.
 I downloaded a plain text copy of "War And Peace" from Project Gutenberg, used ``makeholes.c`` to make 1000 random changes, then profiled and timed the program verses GNU Diff.
-The bottle neck appears to be in the file I/O and line hashing with an average +0.05s slower.
+The bottleneck appears to be in the file I/O and line hashing with an average +0.05s slower.
 Using a huge file like "War And Peace" for testing offsets the diff(1) optimised file I/O.

 There is no hash collision checking, partly because FNV1a appears to generate very [few collisions][HshCmp] and an assumption that localised collisions within a region of edits are highly unlikely.

 ### Support Files